numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-The header key from which the message id will be extracted Default
+The header key from which the message id will be extracted
 </p>

 </td>